-Paediatric Dentistry --Discipline Head -Dr. M. Sigal
+Pediatric Dentistry Graduate Program Director -Dr. M. Sigal

-The Faculty of Dentistry, University of Toronto offers the only accredited specialty program in Paediatric Dentistry, in English, in Canada.
-This is a three year program leading to a Master's of Science Degree with advanced clinical training in all aspects of Paediatric Dentistry.
+The Faculty of Dentistry, University of Toronto is the oldest fully accredited specialty program in Pediatric Dentistry in Canada.
+This is a three year program leading to a Master's of Science Degree with advanced clinical training in all aspects of Pediatric Dentistry.
 The didactic program will be centered at the Faculty of Dentistry, while the clinical program will be divided between the Faculty of Dentistry and The Hospital for Sick Children with rotations to the Bloorview Kids Rehab and Mt.
 Sinai Hospital.
 The program will also involve rotations to public health community dental clinics and to Northern Ontario.
-Students will manage emergency cases, cases under general anaesthesia, will provide hospital and faculty consultations, cases under conscious sedation, paediatric pathology, paediatric oral and maxillofacial surgery, fixed and removable orthodontics and complex restorative cases.
-In addition, students will be given some undergraduate teaching responsibilities Students are required to complete a Master's research project during the program.
+Students will manage emergency cases, cases under general anaesthesia, will provide hospital and faculty consultations, cases under conscious sedation, pediatric pathology, pediatric oral and maxillofacial surgery, fixed and removable orthodontics and complex restorative cases.
+In addition, students will be given some undergraduate teaching responsibilities.
+Students are required to complete a Master's research project during the program.
 As this program develops, the curriculum may be changed to meet the needs of students.
 Not all courses are offered each year.
 The following is an outline of the program curriculum:

-Craniofacial Anomalies\ (DEN2007Y)

-Human Genetics (PDE9081H)

-Introduction to Biostatistics (DEN1015H)
+Craniofacial Anomalies (DEN2007Y) Introduction to Biostatistics (DEN1015H)